stevenlafl/n8n-nodes-opensearch/README.md

 # n8n-nodes-

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use OpenSearch in your n8n workflows.

-The OpenSearch project, created by Amazon, is a forked search project based on old versions of Elasticsearch and Kibana.
+The [OpenSearch](https://opensearch.org/) project, created by Amazon, is a forked search project based on old versions of Elasticsearch and Kibana.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.